 The DNA Doe Project is a non-profit organization that uses investigative genetic genealogy to identify unknown remains.
-Unlike CODIS, the use of genetic genealogy can produce familial matches up to about the fifth cousin range.
+Unlike CODIS, the use of investigative genetic genealogy can identify familial matches up to about the fifth cousin range.
 This cutting-edge technology can help to identify John and Jane Does who were previously unidentifiable using traditional investigative methods.

 - Has previous DNA testing already been done?